Rochan09/Movie-Buddy/README.md

 🚀 **[View Live Demo](https://your-movie-buddy-demo.vercel.app)**

-*Try out Movie Buddy live!
-Search for your favorite movies, explore trending films, and discover new ones to watch.*
+Try out Movie Buddy live!
+Search for your favorite movies, explore trending films, and discover new ones to watch.

+🔒 **Note:** If the demo is not accessible in your region, consider using a VPN.

 ## ✨ Features